ShowerWei/showerNote/README.md

 ## Start

 Run `docker-compose up` to create and start the container.
-The app should then be running on your docker daemon on port 3030 (On OS X you can use `boot2docker ip` to find out the IP address).
+The app should then be running on your docker daemon on port 3030.